Chet Hanks: Personal life

-Hanks has a daughter, Michaiah, born 2016, with former partner Tiffany Miles.
+Hanks has a daughter, Michaiah, born in 2016, with former partner Tiffany Miles.
 Hanks credits his daughter and his parents for helping him to overcome his struggles with substance abuse.

 Along with his parents, Hanks was granted Greek citizenship in 2020 in recognition for his parents' work raising awareness for the 2018 Attica wildfires.

-In October 2023, Hanks stated that he is two-years sober in an interview on The Adam Friedland Show.
+In October 2023, Hanks stated that he is two years sober in an interview on The Adam Friedland Show.

+In 2026, Hanks lives in Nashville.

 Politics

 In the summer of 2020, Hanks posted on Instagram in support of the Black Lives Matter movement.
 That October, he announced a social media hiatus, saying that "pro-Trump conspiracy theorists" were targeting his family.
 QAnon believers had accused his father of engaging in pedophilia and practicing Satanism earlier that year.
 Following his return to Instagram (less than a month later), he posted a video insulting Donald Trump on November 7, the day that news outlets called the 2020 United States presidential election for Joe Biden.